Indian farm protesters battle police to plant flags at historic Red Fort

 “They have the resources to mobilise support, and to continue the protest for a long time.
 They have also been very successful in keeping the protest really focused.”

-India showcases its military hardware with a parade every year on Republic Day, which marks the adoption of its constitution in 1950.

-Reporting by Devjyot Ghoshal and Danish Siddiqui in Singhu, Anushree Fadnavis in Tikri and Adnan Abidi, Manoj Kumar, Mayank Bhardwaj and Alasdair Pal in New Delhi; Writing by Alasdair Pal; Editing by Clarence Fernandez and Louise Heavens
+Reporting by Devjyot Ghoshal and Danish Siddiqui in Singhu, Anushree Fadnavis in Tikri and Adnan Abidi, Manoj Kumar, Mayank Bhardwaj and Alasdair Pal in New Delhi; Writing by Alasdair Pal; Editing by Clarence Fernandez and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.